 In the small town of Francesville, a grain elevator exploded in late September, sending two workers to a burn ward in critical condition.
-Fortunately, no one was killed and the damage from the explosion was limited.
-The cause wasn’t immediately known and three different groups were investigating.
+Fortunately, no one was killed, and the damage from the explosion was limited.
+The cause wasn’t immediately known, and three different groups are investigating.
 Suspicions of the cause included gas or dust, which has often been at the root of grain elevator explosions in the past.

 In Noblesville, a nearly completed new home was demolished by an explosion that was traced to a natural gas leak at the furnace.
-Construction on the home was close to being finished, but photos show that after the October explosion the structure was a total loss.
-There was luck once again in this case, as the explosion occurred on a Sunday afternoon and no one was present at the time.
+Construction on the home was close to being finished, but photos show that after the October explosion, the structure was a total loss.
+There was luck once again in this case, as the explosion occurred on a Sunday afternoon and no one was present during the incident.